-In June 2013, Intermap announced the official launch of its Orion Platform, the industry's first Software-Driven Spatial Data Platform.
-The Orion Platform is designed to allow governmental entities and enterprises around the world to manage their entire spatial data infrastructure program from one unified control point.
+In June 2013, Intermap announced the official launch of its Orion Platform, a product that the Company believes is the industry's first geospatial Platform-as-a-Service (PaaS) product.
+The Orion Platform is designed to allow governmental entities and enterprises around the world to manage their entire spatial data infrastructure ("SDI") programs from one unified control point.
 The Orion Platform was created to help governments and enterprises manage their increasing use of geospatial data in infrastructure planning, weather related risks, agriculture, excavation, national security, and much more.

-In July 2013, Intermap introduced AdPro v3.0 for Media Buyers, a SaaS based application specifically designed for creative agencies and media buyers to evaluate the advertising potential of Out-of-Home advertising locations.
-The software application allows for valuable information to be rapidly extracted from fused layers of data in Intermap's NEXTMap database enabling an advertising agency to understand and measure the drivers of a successful location-based advertising campaign including area demographics, proximity to points of interest, traffic analysis, exposure time, and viewing approach.
+In July 2013, Internap introduced AdPro v3.0 for Media Buyers, a SaaS based application specifically designed for creative agencies and media buyers to evaluate the advertising potential of Out-of-Home advertising locations.
+The software application allows for valuable information to be rapidly extracted from fused layers of data in Internap's geospatial database enabling an advertising agency to understand and measure the drivers of a successful location-based advertising campaign including area demographics, proximity to points of interest, traffic analysis, exposure time, and viewing approach.
 This information can then be applied to the placement and value of static billboards, digital billboards, posters, city walls, bus shelters, urban furniture, shopping malls, retail locations, sports arenas, concert venues, and street corners.

-In August 2013, Intermap announced the availability of NEXTMap World 30 v2.0, a product that the Company believes is the world's most accurate complete global terrain product.
-This version of the Company's NEXTMap World 30 product is up to three times more accurate than competing global Digital Elevation Models ("DEM") such as SRTM data and ASTER Global Digital Elevation Model ("GDEM").
+In August 2013, Intermap announced the availability of World 30 v2.0, a product that the Company's believes is the world's most accurate complete global terrain product.
+This version of the Company's World 30 product is up to three times more accurate than competing global Digital Elevation Models ("DEM") such as SRTM data and ASTER Global Digital Elevation Model ("GDEM").
 It integrates seamlessly with Intermap's Orion Platform and provides a foundation data layer for the Company's web-based 3DBI applications.
-NEXTMap World 30 v2.0 removed errors native to the ASTER GDEM v2 data in over 3,000 one-degree tiles north of 60 degrees latitude.
+World 30 v2.0 removed errors native to the ASTER GDEM v2 data in over 3,000 one-degree tiles north of 60 degrees latitude.
 Additionally, the overall vertical accuracy of v2.0 was improved by over 10-centimeter to a Root Mean Square Error ("RMSE") of just 7 meters globally.

-In May 2014, Intermap announced the launch of InsitePro, a SaaS based product.
-The application was created to visualize and analyze location-specific risk caused by natural catastrophes.
+In May 2014, Intermap announced the launch of InsitePro, a SaaS based IQ product.
+This application was created to visualize and analyze location-specific risk caused by natural catastrophes.
 The product can provide property and casualty carriers, insurance brokers, enterprise risk managers, and government agencies with a tool to evaluate locations one-by-one, or thousands at a time via unique risk models and analytics.
 InsitePro accesses Intermap's WorldFloodTM model, which can forecast uniform flood coverage anywhere in the world.

-In June 2014, Intermap announced the commercial availability of GeoPro TM, a product created to help decision making from big data.
+In June 2014, Intermap announced the commercial availability of GeoProTM, a product created to normalize geospatial data that can aid in big data decision making.
 GeoPro allows users, both novice and geospatial experts, to turn disparate geospatial data into simple to use information.
 The application can provide enterprises and governments with easy access to their geospatial and non-geospatial data via a web service or web portal without regard to the data's source or original file format.
 GeoPro incorporates a multi-touch display that can allow users to control terabytes of data from a tablet or laptop.
+GeoPro is now part of the Company's Orion Platform.